-The Academic Enhancement Program (AEP), WSSU’s study hall platform, provides specialized academic services to special student populations such as student-athletes, band and choir students and students whose records indicate the need for additional help with their academic success.
+The Academic Enhancement Program (AEP), WSSU’s study hall program, provides specialized academic services to specific student populations such as student-athletes, band and choir students, and students whose records indicate the need for additional help with their academic success.
 The program is also open to any student who wants to benefit from AEP’s services.

 AEP uses an early intervention methodology to:

 - Build pathways for advancing through an academic program

 - Provide holistic student support

 - Establish clear career goals